WRITTEN BY BUTTERNUT / SHRIMP SYSTEM

 How are programmed systems different and similar to regular polyfragmented systems?

-Programmed systems (which you can learn more about in <#1139635922175000616> at your own discretion,) are polyfragmented systems who are formed by abusers who are aware of DID and use it to manipulate and control the victim.
-Programming always includes RAMCOA, non-programmed polyfrag doesn't have to but can.
-Programming is very intentional, whereas non-programmed polyfrag isn't intentionally created the way it is.
+Programmed systems (which you can learn more about in the RAMCOA section at your own discretion,) are polyfragmented systems who are formed by abusers who are aware of DID and use it to manipulate and control the victim.

 What is a fragment?

 A fragment is seen as "lesser" than a full alter.
-For example, an alter who is not a fragment that is considered a caretaker may take on a broad variety of tasks, such as hygiene, chores, being supportive, etc. Whereas, a fragment alter who may fall under the caretaker umbrella may only have one of these tasks.
-Fragments barely ever front unless something that reminds them of their experiences triggers them to front.
-In short, fragments are alters with specific memories and/or specific jobs, and may not front unless something relating to their specific trauma or job comes up.
+They usually are 2 dimensional and don’t have much of an identity.
+The lack of a fully fleshed out identity includes the fact that typically, fragments have one specific task as a job, unlike alters, who may take on multiple different tasks.
+For example, an alter who is not a fragment that is considered a caretaker may take on a broad variety of tasks, such as hygiene, chores, being supportive, etc. Whereas, a fragment alter who may fall under the caretaker umbrella may only have one of these specific tasks.
 One more important thing to mention about fragments is that they can occur in systems that are not polyfragmented.
-Polyfragmented means many fragments, so a polyfragmented system is one with many fragments, not fragments period.
+Polyfragmented means many fragments, not just fragments period.

 Polyfragmented systems and introjects